You are listening to the Sean Hannity Radio Show Podcast.

 I don't care about his tax returns.

-You know, Rachel Mount, I found it his tax return.
+You know, Rachel Mountain, I found it.

 And he didn't deduct his old underwear like Bill Clinton.

-Look, I uh the to me it's just a nonissue.
+Look, to me, it's just a non-issue.

 But you know what?

-There is a question about The IRS being used as a weapon against conservatives over and over again.
+There is a question about the IRS being used as a weapon against conservatives over and over again.

 And I knew every year during the Obama presidency that my taxes were being scrutinized at a very high level.